ldalamagas/actions-runner-controller/adrs/2023-02-10-limit-manager-role-permission.md

 - Get/Create/Delete/Update/Patch on `RoleBindings`
 - Get/Create/Delete/Update/Patch on `ServiceAccounts`

-The `RoleBinding` for the new `Role` will happen during `helm install demo oci://ghcr.io/actions/actions-runner-controller-charts/auto-scaling-runner-set` to grant the controller's service account required permissions to operate in the namespace the `AutoScalingRunnerSet` deployed.
+The `RoleBinding` for the new `ClusterRole` will happen during `helm install demo oci://ghcr.io/actions/actions-runner-controller-charts/auto-scaling-runner-set` to grant the controller's service account required permissions to operate in the namespace the `AutoScalingRunnerSet` deployed.